Hetmarakna/Business-Performance-Profitability-Analysis/README.md

 **1. Revenue Analysis by all the categories**

   **Question :- Which category generated the highest revenue?**

 <img width="838" height="433" alt="Total Revenue" src="https://github.com/user-attachments/assets/065c2a83-d2c9-4a18-a227-8cb3220f7358" />

+**Insights :-**

+  - The company should consider continuing or increasing investment in R&D.
+  - Analyze what is working in R&D and try to replicate its success in other departments.
+  - At the same time, ensure other categories are not being underutilized or neglected.